 - A. Groundwater shall not be produced, or used, within the District in such a manner, or under such conditions, as to constitute Waste.
-Groundwater shall not be produced from an abandoned or deteriorated well; or from any permitted or registered well at greater rates or in greater quantities than authorized by law or these Rules for such well. - B. Any person producing, or using groundwater, shall use every possible precaution to avoid and prevent Waste. - C. Within thirty (30) days following written notification from Plum Creek Conservation District, the owner of a well(s) identified as an abandoned or deteriorated well must initiate action to ensure that the abandoned or deteriorated well is plugged, covered, or reworked in accordance with the requirements of the District and any applicable statewide law, agency or political subdivision having jurisdiction including, but not limited to the Texas Water Well Driller's Act, Chapters 35 and 36, Texas Water Code, the TCEQ, and Railroad Commission.
-Final plugging, covering or re-working shall be accomplished within ninety (90) days of the well owner receiving notice. - D. Groundwater produced from a Well that does not have an associated operating permit issued by the District is Waste unless the well qualifies as an Exempt Well in accord with Rule 11 of these Rules, is permitted under Rule 5 of these Rules, or is an ASR Project well. - E. Long term production of quantities of water in excess of recharge rates for an aquifer or for a group of aquifers that result in declines in water levels in an area or aquifer in excess of those following determinations made pursuant to the provisions of Rule 21, or production of water causing or leading to Pollution, may be determined to be Waste under, these Rules. - F. "Waste" can result in the well Owner or Operator being subject to an order to cease the activity considered to be Waste and also being required to address impacts of the wasteful production following a determination made by the District in accord with Rule 21 of these Rules and the District's Mitigation Rules.
+Groundwater shall not be produced from an abandoned or deteriorated well; or from any permitted or registered well at greater rates or in greater quantities than authorized by law or these Rules for such well. - B. Any person producing, or using groundwater, shall use every possible precaution to avoid and prevent Waste. - C. Within thirty (30) days following written notification from the District, the owner of a well(s) identified as an abandoned or deteriorated well must initiate action to ensure that the abandoned or deteriorated well is plugged, covered, or reworked in accordance with the requirements of the District and any applicable statewide law, or any rule of an agency or political subdivision having jurisdiction including, but not limited to the Texas Water Well Driller's Act, Chapters 35 and 36, Texas Water Code, the TCEQ, and Railroad Commission.
+Final plugging, covering or re-working shall be accomplished within ninety (90) days of the well owner receiving notice. - D. Groundwater produced from a Well that does not have an associated Operating Permit issued by the District is Waste unless the well (i) qualifies and is registered as an Exempt Well in accord with Rule 10 of these Rules, is permitted under Rule 5 of these Rules, or (ii) is an ASR Well in an ASR Project that is recovering a quantity of water within the limits of the ASR Project's TCEQ permit. - E. Long term production of quantities of water in excess of recharge rates for an aquifer or for a group of aquifers that result in declines in water levels in an area or aquifer in excess of those following determinations made pursuant to the provisions of Rule 20, or production of water causing or leading to Pollution, may be determined to be Waste under, these Rules. - F. "Waste" can result in the well Owner or Operator being subject to an order to cease the activity considered to be Waste and also being required to address impacts of the wasteful production following a determination made by the District in accord with Rule 20 of these Rules and the District's Mitigation Rules.